JonathanTWare/zillow_project/README.md

 ## <a name="project_description"></a>Project Description:

-In this project we will be using the Telco Data Set.
-Exploring the data, we will find features that are correlated with Property Tax Assesed Values (taxvaluedollarcnt)using PearsonsR, in order to run features through a model that will predict the Property Tax Assessed Values.
+In this project we will be using the Zillow Data Set.
+Exploring the data, we will find features that are correlated and associated with Property Tax Assesed Values (tax_value_)using PearsonsR, and T-Test in order to run features through a model that will predict the Property Tax Assessed Values.
 The goal is to beat baseline using one of the four regression models: Linear Regression(OLS), LassoLars, TweedieRegressor(GLM), and Polynomial Regression.

 [[Back to top](#top)]